niv7488/llm-observability-stack/README.md

 # 🚀 LLM Observability & Monitoring Stack

-A production-ready reference architecture for monitoring LLM Microservices and Infrastructure using Prometheus, Grafana, and FastAPI.
+A reference architecture for monitoring LLM Microservices and Infrastructure using Prometheus, Grafana, and FastAPI.

 ---